Key takeaways

 Key Findings:

-- Automation depth separates leaders — Only Tembo and Factory offer both scheduled (cron) and event-triggered automations; most platforms remain interactive-only
+- Automation depth separates leaders — Four platforms now offer both scheduled and event-triggered automations: Tembo, Factory, Ona, and Devin.
+Blocks adds event-triggered automations.
+The rest remain interactive-only

 - Integration breadth matters — Tembo leads with 11 native integrations (GitHub, GitLab, Bitbucket, Linear, Jira, Sentry, PostgreSQL, Supabase, AWS RDS, Slack, Raycast); competitors average 2-4